Home Articles Golden Ratio Examples in Architecture: 5+ Iconic Buildings

 Credit: How to Visit the Acropolis & Parthenon in Athens – Earth Trekkers

-The Notre-Dame Cathedral in Paris, France, is another example of the Golden Ratio in architecture.
-The height of the cathedral is 1.618 times the width, and the rose window at the front of the cathedral is also said to be proportioned according to the ratio.
-Another example of the Golden Ratio in the cathedral’s design is the rose window located at the front of the building.
+The Notre-Dame Cathedral in Paris, France, is another landmark example of the golden ratio in architecture.
+The height of the cathedral is 1.618 times the width, and the Notre-Dame rose window at the front of the cathedral is also said to be proportioned according to the ratio.
+The Notre-Dame Cathedral rose windows are among the most celebrated golden section examples in Gothic architecture.
 The window is divided into sections that are proportioned according to the ratio, with the size of each section being 1.618 times larger than the section next to it.
 This creates a sense of harmony and balance in the design of the window.
+As historian Frederik Macody Lund documented in his 1919 study, the golden proportion in Notre-Dame’s Gothic architecture extends to its pointed arches, ribbed vaults, and flying buttresses.
+The cathedral’s golden section construction methods reveal how medieval builders applied the 1:1.618 ratio systematically throughout the structure.

 The Great Mosque of Kairouan

-The Great Mosque of Kairouan in Tunisia is one of the oldest and most important mosques in the Islamic world.
+The Great Mosque of Kairouan in Tunisia is one of the oldest and most important mosques in the Islamic world, and a remarkable golden section example in religious architecture.
 The mosque features many examples of the Golden Ratio in its design, including the width of the prayer hall, which is 1.618 times the length.
 One of the most significant ways in which the Golden Ratio is used in the Great Mosque of Kairouan is in the design of the mihrab.
-The mihrab is a niche in the mosque’s qibla wall that indicates the direction of Mecca, which is the direction that Muslims face during prayer.
+The mihrab is a niche in the mosque‘s qibla wall that indicates the direction of Mecca, which is the direction that Muslims face during prayer.
 Moreover, the overall dimensions of the mosque’s prayer hall are also believed to be based on the Golden Ratio.
-The length of the hall from the qibla wall to the rear wall is approximately 1.618 times its width, which creates a sense of proportion and balance in the space.
+The length of the hall from the qibla wall to the rear wall is approximately 1.618 times its width, which creates a sense of proportion and scale in the space.
+The plan, prayer area, court, and minaret all demonstrate how the golden ratio in architecture transcends cultural boundaries.

 Credit: What Is the Fibonacci Sequence and How Does It Relate to Architecture? | ArchDaily